Our scholarships

 Find a master’s course

-• This Master’s course provides advanced skills in epidemiology and biostatistics and develops a knowledge of research methods commonly applied in epidemiology and public health.
+• This master’s course provides advanced skills in epidemiology and biostatistics and develops a knowledge of research methods commonly applied in epidemiology and public health.

 Students will examine emerging research to build expertise in core epidemiological and statistical concepts to understand the distribution and causes of diseases in populations and explore possible prevention and control strategies.